 The term "low tech" doesn't begin to cover the simplicity and functionality of the design.
 No bubbles, no jets, no electricity, nothing to break, just deep hot water up to your neck.
 Asians have known for thousands of years the benefits of sitting alone immersed in hot water.
 And, as I have since learned, the favorite place for Japanese college students to study is in the furo.

 Basically, it is just a plywood box with a cool Oriental name.
-At first glance it seems like you may have your knees in your mouth, but this is not the case, due to your natural buoyancy—you feel so good you just don't care.
+At first glance it seems like you may have your knees in your mouth, but this is not the case, due to your natural buoyancy — you feel so good you just don't care.
 I'm tall for a short person, over 5 foot10 inches, and I fit very comfortably.
 You get the same benefits of a hot tub, but none of the contamination consequences, plus you get to be alone and not feel completely antisocial.
 Try to remember, did you ever take a tub all alone and not feel self-conscious and wasteful?
 I did it once and felt as if I were driving a Winnebago to the grocery store.

-By taking it alone, you don't catch anything you will regret when you get married.
 By getting the temperature to as hot as you can stand, usually around 104 degrees Fahrenheit, your muscles relax so totally that you feel disconnected from your body.
 Your lymph system drains.
 Sweat glands open and all toxins dump like crazy.
 You will be clean as a whistle when you are done.
 And when you do get out, you will feel like human jelly for about half an hour.
 And you will be sweating.
 Put on a comfortable bathrobe and sit in an easy chair with a tall glass of water.

 You can fill the furo with your shower, but it is more energy efficient to buy a $20 hand-held shower adapter so you can let the shower nozzle dangle in the bottom of the furo and fill it without letting the hot steam escape.
 It is best to get in it while it is filling, because you can stand the heat better if it is a gradual, rather than a sudden, entrance.
 To empty it, just pull the plug and the water goes into the tub and down the tub's drain.